-The Executive Summary and Proposal Overview shall condense and highlight the contents of the technical proposal in such a way as to provide the evaluation committee with a broad understanding of the entire proposal.
+The Executive Summary and Proposal Overview should condense and highlight the contents of the technical proposal in such a way as to provide the evaluation committee with a broad understanding of the entire proposal.

-As part of the Executive Summary and Proposal Overview, Offeror shall submit with their response a summarized profile describing the demographic nature of their company or organization:
+As part of the Executive Summary and Proposal Overview, Offeror should submit with their response a summarized profile describing the demographic nature of their company or organization:

 - 1. When was your organization established and/or incorporated? - 2.
 Indicate whether your organization is classified as local, regional, national, or international. - 3.
 Describe the size of your company in terms of number of employees, gross sales, etc. - 4.
 Is your company certified as small business, minority-owned, women-owned, veteran-owned, disabled-owned, or similar classification? - 5.
 Include other demographic information that you feel may be applicable to the Request for Proposal submission. - 6.
-Offeror shall describe in detail their company's commitment to diversity, equity, and inclusion.
-Information shall be provided as to the number of diverse individuals that the vendor employees as well as a description of vendors efforts to do business with Diverse Business Enterprises as they conduct their own business.
-In additional, please indicate the diversity nature of your company as well as ownership race/ethnicity.
+Offeror should describe in detail their company's commitment to diversity, equity, and inclusion and maximizing business opportunities for Kentucky-located businesses.

-Diverse Business Description Check All That Apply
+Business Classification Check All That Apply

+Kentucky-Located

 Minority-Owned

 Woman-Owned

 Small Business

 Veteran-Owned

 LGBTQ-Owned

 Disability-Owned Business Entity (DOBE)

-Diversity not indicated
+Classification Not Indicated